-Data carving , or Raw file recovery is a very powerful way to extract files and data from a very corrupted media.
+Data carving , file carving or raw file recovery is a very powerful way to extract files and data from corrupted or damaged media.

-Raw recovery is reading files without reference to an operating system.
-This is required when the operating system has been very corrupted, changed, or the disk is very damaged.
+Data carving, or file carving is a process of reading files without reference to an file system.
+This is required when the media has been corrupted, changed, or the disk is very damaged.
 The technique can be applied to any type if disk that stores data on sector boundaries which includes camera memory as well as hard drives.
+It is based on the fact that most files start with a recognisable data signature

-CnW Recovery software recovers raw files in two different ways
+CnW Recovery software (download here) recovers raw files in two different ways -

-- After a logical read of files, ie sectors that have not been used for files seen within the file system
+Unread sectors area scanned after a logical read of files, ie sectors will be scanned that have not been used for files or seen within the file system

-- or as a complete disk scan, extracting all such files.
-This will include space by files pointed to by the file system.
+Or as a complete disk scan, extracting all possible files.
+This will recover all files pointed to by the file system, including those that can be read as part of the operating system.

 How to read unallocated space?